 Russian Casinos

-As of 2006, almost all forms of landbased and online gambling on the territory of the Russian Federation were officially banned by law.
-Several years later, a new legislation was enforced that allowed landbased gambling only in four specific zones of the country.
-These restrictions, however, have hardly prevented Russian players from betting on the web since partaking in interactive gambling activities remains a popular pastime among many citizens despite the fact the Russian government has blacklisted an excessive number of foreign gambling operators.
+As of 2006, almost all forms of land-based and online gambling on the territory of the Russian Federation were officially banned by law.
+Several years later, new legislation was enforced that allowed land-based gambling only in five specific zones of the country.
+To be able to launch a gambling facility in any pf the permitted territories, operators must obtain a license from the Ministry of Finance.
+These restrictions, however, have hardly prevented Russian players from placing wagers on the web since partaking in interactive gambling activities remains a popular pastime among many citizens despite the fact the Russian government has blacklisted an excessive number of foreign gambling operators.

-However, If Russian players put some effort in it, they will certainly come across online casinos that are willing to accept registrations from this jurisdiction.
-Read on, if you are interested to know more about the current legal landscape in regard to online gambling in the biggest country in the world.
+With no law permitting any form of online gaming in Russia, there is also no regulatory body to issue licenses and oversee this sector.
+That said, many Russians resort to offshore online casinos that operate either without a license or have little to no restrictions on players’ jurisdictions.
+If Russian players put some effort into it, they will certainly come across online casinos that are willing to accept registrations from this jurisdiction.
+If you are interested in the current legal landscape in regard to online gambling in the biggest country in the world and websites where you can still play while residing in Russia, we suggest you keep reading.

 Russia’s Legal Stance on Gambling